Smudge pot

 Smudge pot from Central Florida burning.
-This one has been recently lit off, as the exhaust on a fully hot pot becomes almost invisible with a mere hint of red/orange flame.
+It has been recently lit off, as the exhaust on a fully hot pot becomes almost invisible with a mere hint of red/orange flame.
 Note that the filler/flue cap is in the fully open position (all holes open).

 A smudge pot (also known as a choofa or orchard heater) is an oil-burning device used to prevent frost on fruit trees.
-Usually a smudge pot has a large round base with a chimney coming out of the middle of the base.
+Usually, a smudge pot has a large round base with a chimney coming out of the middle of the base.
 The smudge pot is placed between trees in an orchard.
-The burning oil creates heat, smoke, carbon dioxide, and water vapor.
-It is believed that this oil burning heater will help keep the orchard from cooling too much during the cold snaps.
+The burning oil creates heat, smoke, carbon dioxide, and water vapor, and helps keep the orchard from cooling too much during the cold snaps.

+Other uses include heating structures and equipment, as safety warnings, creating smokescreens, and rural runway lighting.

 History

 In 1907, a young inventor, Willis Frederick Charles “W.C.”
-Scheu (Dec 1st, 1868April 11th, 1942), at that time in Grand Junction, Colorado, developed an oil-burning stack heater that was more effective than open fires in heating orchards and vineyards.
+Scheu (December 1, 1868April 11, 1942), at that time in Grand Junction, Colorado, developed an oil-burning stack heater that was more effective than open fires in heating orchards and vineyards.
 In 1911, he opened Scheu Manufacturing Company in Upland, California, and began producing a line of orchard heaters.
-Scheu Steel is still in business, in 2021.
+Scheu Steel is still in business.
 The use of smudge pots became widespread after a disastrous freeze in Southern California, January 4–8, 1913, wiped out a whole crop.

 Smudge pots were commonly used for seven decades in areas such as California's numerous citrus groves and vineyards.
-The Redlands district had 462,000 orchard heaters for the winter of 1932–33, reported P. E. Simpson, of the supply department of the California Fruit Growers Exchange, requiring 3,693,000 gallons of oil for a single refilling, or about 330 tank car loads.
-To fill all of the smudge pots in Southern California one time required 2,000 car loads.
+The Redlands district had 462,000 orchard heaters for the winter of 1932–33, reported P. E. Simpson, of the supply department of the California Fruit Growers Exchange, requiring 3,693,000 gallons of oil for a single refilling, or about 330 tank-car loads.
+To fill all of the smudge pots in Southern California one time required 2,000 carloads.

 Smudge pot use in Redlands, California groves continued into the 1970s, but fell out of favor as oil prices rose and environmental concerns increased.
 Pots came in two major styles: a single louvered stack above a fuel-oil–filled base, and a slightly taller version that featured a cambered, louvered neck and a galvanized re-breather feed pipe out of the side of the chimney that siphoned stack gas back into the burn chamber and produced more complete combustion.
 The return-stack heater was developed by the University of California and became commercially available about 1940.
 Filler caps have a three- or four-hole flue control.
 The stem into the pot usually has a piece of oil-soaked wood ("down-draft tube and wick") secured inside the neck to aid in lighting the pot.
 Pots are ignited when the air temperature reaches 29 F, and for each additional degree of drop, another hole is opened on the control cap ("draft regulator").
 Below 25 degrees, nothing more can be done to enhance the heating effects.